replicatedhq/replicated-docs/docs/reference/custom-resource-backup.md

-# Velero Backup Custom Resource
+# Configuring the Velero Backup Resource for Snapshots

+This topic provides information about the supported fields in the Velero Backup resource for the Replicated KOTS snapshots feature.

+## Overview

-The Backup custom resource enables the Replicated snapshots backup and restore feature.
+The Backup custom resource enables the KOTS snapshots backup and restore feature.
 The backend of this feature uses the Velero open source project to back up Kubernetes manifests and persistent volumes.

 Add a Backup custom resource (`kind: Backup`, `apiVersion: velero.io/v1`) to your release and configure it as needed.
 A Backup custom resource is required for each application that you deploy.

-You must add annotations for each volume that you want to back up.
-For more information about configuring backups, see [Configuring Backups](/vendor/snapshots-configuring-backups).
+Additionally, you must add annotations for each volume that you want to back up.
+For more information, see [Configuring Backups](/vendor/snapshots-configuring-backups).

 The Backup custom resource also supports optional resource installations so that the feature can be dynamically enabled based on a license field or a config option.
 For more information, see [Conditionally Including or Excluding Resources](/vendor/packaging-include-resources).

-Full backups are recommended because they give the flexibility of restoring full data, the application only, or the KOTS Admin Console only.
-For an example of a full backup and a list of the supported fields, see [Example](#example) and [Fields](#fields).

-Partial backups (application only) are supported but not recommended.
-For partial backups, you can use all of the fields that Velero supports.
-For information about the supported fields for partial backups, see [Backups](https://velero.io/docs/v1.10/api-types/backup/) in the Velero documentation.

 ## Example

-The following example shows the supported fields for a full backup.
+The following shows an example of the Velero Backup resource:

-The `annotations` field shows that `pvc-volume` is the only volume included in the backup.

 ```yaml
 apiVersion: velero.io/v1